dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 **Feral specific advice**

-- If the skeletons on 2nd boss live to long, you can Cyclone them or stun them just as the explosion is going off, then they will not explode and wipe the group.
+- If the skeletons on 2nd boss lives to long, you can Cyclone them or stun them just as the explosion is going off, then they will not explode and wipe the group.
 - On the last boss, if everyone is out of range you can shift form to break the root.

 **Meld and other BS**